About

 • Marcus on Self-Conscious Knowledge of Belief

-(forthcoming) Philosophy & Phenomenological Research, Symposium on Eric Marcus's Belief, Inference, and the Self-Conscious Mind
+(2024) Philosophy & Phenomenological Research, Symposium on Eric Marcus's Belief, Inference, and the Self-Conscious Mind

 I scrutinize an argument offered by Marcus for the claim that ordinary human beliefs are necessarily known to their subjects.
 I sharpen a worry raised by Marcus himself that threatens to limit his conclusion to the claim that we have not knowledge but merely a capacity to know our beliefs in virtue of having them.
 I suggest that in spite of the weakening, this limited conclusion is already quite powerful and, suitably framed, can accomplish much of the work needed of self-conscious knowledge of belief in Marcus's many applications of it.